craftcms/docs/docs/5.x/system/routing.md

 2. **Is it an element request?**

     If the URI matches an [element](elements.md)’s URI, Craft lets the element decide how to route the request.
 For example, if an [entry](../reference/element-types/entries.md)’s URI is requested, Craft will render the template specified in its section’s settings, automatically injecting an [`entry` variable](../reference/twig/global-variables.md#other-elements).
+Only elements that are enabled and [live](drafts-revisions.md#statuses-visibility) are eligible for matching in this way.

     Whenever an element is saved, its URI is rendered and stored in the `elements_sites` database table.

     ::: tip
-    Modules and plugins can re-map an element’s route to a different controller using the [EVENT_SET_ROUTE](craft5:craft\base\Element::EVENT_SET_ROUTE) event.
+    Modules and plugins can re-map an element’s route to a custom controller using the [EVENT_SET_ROUTE](craft5:craft\base\Element::EVENT_SET_ROUTE) event to gather and organize additional data, or output it as a different content-type.
     :::

-3. **Does the URI match a route or URI rule?**
+3. **Does the URI match a route or rule?**

     If the URI matches any [dynamic routes](#dynamic-routes) or [URI rules](#advanced-routing-with-url-rules), the template or controller action specified by it will get loaded.